-IAS 7: Statement of Cash flows - a guide to avoiding common pitfalls and application issues
+IAS 7: Statement of Cash flows - a guide to avoiding common pitfalls and application issues the-pitfall/.

 This publication provides a reminder of the requirements of IAS 7 'Statement of Cash Flows' and provides insights on avoiding the common pitfalls and application issues as seen in practice by our IFRS experts.
+You can access this publication at www. grantthornton.global/en/insights/ articles/cash-flow-statements--avoidingen/insights/articles/liability-or-equity/.